 ACTIVE LIGHT

-The active light indicates that the Sentinel is powered and in operation.
+The Active Light indicates that the Sentinel is powered and in operation.
 When current message sequence is complete it will turn off.
-Also, this light will be turned off if the READY switch is off switch is in ready, the Sentinel will send battery low message.
+Also, this light will be turned off if the READY switch is off.

 LOW BATTERY LIGHT